data-dot-all/dataall/documentation/userguide/docs/pipelines.md

 - Template: it corresponds with the --template parameter that can be passed to DDK init command.
 See the <a href="https://awslabs.github.io/aws-ddk/release/latest/api/cli/aws_ddk.html#ddk-init">docs</a> for more details.

 Moreover, we can add **Development environments**.
 These are the AWS accounts and regions where the infrastructure defined in the CICD pipeline is deployed.
-Our implementation is based on <a href="https://awslabs.github.io/aws-ddk/release/0.5.1/how-to/multi-account-deployment.html">DDK Multi-account deployment.</a>

 ![create_pipeline](pictures/pipelines/pip_create_form.png#zoom#shadow)

-When a pipeline is created, a CICD CloudFormation stack is deployed in the environment AWS account.
+When a pipeline is created, a CICD CloudFormation stack is deployed in the CICD environment AWS account.
 It contains a CodePipeline pipeline (or more for GitFlow development strategy) that reads from an AWS CodeCommit repository.

 In the first run of the CodePipeline Pipeline a DDK application is initialized in the Pipeline repository.
 This DDK app is deployed in the subsequent runs.
 If you want to change the deploy commands in the AWS CodeBuild deploy stage, note that the buildspec of the CodeBuild step is part of the CodeCommit repository.

-!!!abstract "GitFlow and branches"
+!!!warning "GitFlow and branches"
-      If you selected GitFlow as development strategy, you probably notices that the CodePipelines for non-prod stages fail in the first run because they cannot find their source.
+      If you selected GitFlow as development strategy, you probably noticed that the CodePipelines for non-prod stages fail in the first run because they cannot find their source.
       After the first successful run of the prod-CodePipeline pipeline, just create branches in the CodeCommit repository for the other stages and you are ready to go.

 ## Working with pipelines